guildxyz/club-backend/README.md

 To run the project you need:

 - [Node.js](https://nodejs.org) development environment, version 14.13.1 or newer.
-- A file named `.env`.
+- A file named `club-backend.env`.
 An example can be found in the project's root folder.

 ## Usage